dundeemath/MA22004/docs/02-basics-stat-infer.md

 \BeginKnitrBlock{example}<div class="example"><span class="example" id="exm:eg-estimators"><strong>(\#exm:eg-estimators) </strong></span>Let us consider the heights (measured in inches) of $31$ black cherry trees (sorted, for your enjoyment): `63 64 65 66 69 70 71 72 72 74 74 75 75 75 76 76 77 78 79 80 80 80 80 80 81 81 82 83 85 86 87`.

-The quantile-quantile plot comparing this data to a normal distribution is fairly straight, so we assume that the distribution of black cherry tree heights is normal with a mean value $\mu$; i.e., that the population of heights is distributed $\mathcal{N}(\mu, \sigma^2)$ where $\mu$ is a parameter to be estimated.
+The quantile-quantile plot comparing this data to a normal distribution is fairly straight, so we assume that the distribution of black cherry tree heights is normal with a mean value $\mu$; i.e., that the population of heights is distributed $\mathsf{N}(\mu, \sigma^2)$ where $\mu$ is a parameter to be estimated.
 The observations $X_1, \dots, X_{31}$ are then assumed to be a random sample from this normal distribution (iid).
 Consider the following three different stimators and the resulting point estimates for $\mu$ based on the $31$ samples.

 a.
 Estimator (sample mean) $\overline{X}$ as in \@ref(eq:sample-mean) and estimate $\overline{x} = \sum x_i / n = 2356 / 31 = 76$.